queueRAM/sm64tools/examples/README.md

 # Example modifications

 This directory contains examples for replacing textures, patching assembly source, and updating binaries.
+The steps for applying the examples to a split ROM are given below.
+Most examples include a batch file to automate the process.

 ## Hello World
-Print Hello World to the screen by hooking into a behavior and overriding an used function
+Print Hello World to the screen by hooking into a behavior and overriding an unused function.
+Kills a butterfly.

 1. patch -p0 < sm64.hello\_world.patch